cagrisungur/free-games-checker/README.md

 # About
 This package designed for get free games from online stores.
+Also thanks to @Auropic, I was inspired while doing the project.

 ## Techs
 - [node.js](https://nodejs.org/en/) - As an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications